piquiblanco/dog-breed-classifier/README.md

 This model achieved the test accuracy of 80.9809%, which was enough for our purposes.

 ## Conclusion/Reflection
+Ultimately we chose the transfer learning model with ResNet-50 bottleneck features for our Flask app.
 With the test accuracy of over 80%, the model is working satisfactorily.
-There is also a Flask app provided, through which users can upload thier own photos and try to detect dog breeds there
+There is also a Flask app provided, through which users can upload thier own photos and try to detect dog breeds there.

 ## Possible improvements
 - better dog and human detectors (especially with regards to images without neither dogs nor humans)
 - augmenting the training set to get better CNN accuracy